BW Group: BW LPG

 BW LPG owns and operates the world's largest fleet of liquefied petroleum gas carriers.
 The company specializes in transportation and floating storage services and operates in 9 countries.
 BW Gas was listed in Oslo Stock Exchange in October 2005 as a pure gas shipping company with the BW Group retaining a majority share.
 BW Offshore followed suit and was listed in May 2006.
 In 2009, BW Gas was delisted.
 On 21 November 2013, the LPG business was listed on the Oslo Stock Exchange as BW LPG.
-CEO Anders Onarheim, CFO Elaine Ong, Executive Vice President, Commercial Niels Rigault, and Executive Vice President, Technical and Operations Pontus Berg oversee and manage the company's operations in 12 countries.
+CEO Kristian Sorensen, CFO Samantha Xu, and Executive Vice President, Commercial Niels Rigault, oversee and manage the company's operations in 12 countries.

 BW LNG

 BW has been involved in LNG shipping since the early 1970s.
 In the early 2000s, the company expanded its LNG activities to take advantage of the growth in LNG transportation, securing a number of long-term charters.

-Its current fleet comprises 30 vessels, including FSRUs and newbuildings.
+Its current fleet comprises over 30 vessels, including FSRUs and newbuildings.
 The company's first Floating Storage Regasification Unit (FSRU), BW Singapore, was delivered in 2015.
-It is headed by MD Yngvil Asheim, Head of LNG Shipping Petter Lindvig Larsøn, Head of IT and Digitalization Harald Martin, Head of Fleet Management Ashok Krishnan, Head of Americas Gonzalo Ramirez, Head of Operational Excellence Ragnhild Lindqvist, and Head of Asia and the Middle East Akbar Sha.
+It is headed by CEO Yngvil Asheim, Executive Vice President of LNG Shipping Petter Lindvig Larsøn, Executive Vice President of Gas Solutions Akbar Sha, Executive Vice President of IT and Digitalization Harald Martin Myhre, Executive Vice President of Technical and Head of Fleet Management Helge Drange.

-Epic Gas
+BW Epic Kosan

-Epic Gas Ltd., owns and operates a fleet of 43 ships for the transportation of liquefied petroleum gas (LPG) and petrochemicals.
-Listed on Oslo Stock Exchange, the company is managed by CEO Charles Maltby, Commercial Director Jeremy Lee, CFO Uta Urbaniak, and Technical Director Niraj Singh.
+EBW Epic Kosan owns and operates the world’s largest fleet of gas carriers providing seaborne services for the transportation of liquefied petroleum gas and petrochemicals.
+The Company controls a fleet of 76 vessels which serve the international supply chains of leading oil majors and commodity traders throughout Asia, Europe, Africa, and the Americas.
+The Company has capacity across pressurised, semi-refrigerated, refrigerated gas and petrochemical transportation.